-Republicans, nominating Trump, try to paint bleak portrait of Democrats
+Republicans, Nominating Trump, Try to Paint Bleak Portrait of Democrats

 “As the virus began to spread, the president acted quickly and ensured ventilators got to hospitals that needed them most,” the president’s son said, making no mention of the millions of Americans sickened and killed or the complaints from governors that they were not receiving the necessary equipment.
 “There is more work to do, but there is light at the end of the tunnel.”

+It was part of a vehement address the younger Trump delivered that framed the election as a choice between “church, work and school” and “rioting, looting and vandalism.”

-The scorched-earth rhetoric and knowing references to phrases like “cancel culture” would not have been out of place during a Fox News prime-time segment.
-By that measure, the arguments may help lure some wavering Republicans, uneasy with the president’s handling of the virus, back to Trump.
-But it’s far from clear that the programming will appeal to any undecided voters.
+The scorched-earth approach and knowing references to phrases like “cancel culture” would not have been out of place during a Fox News prime-time segment.
+By that measure, the arguments might help lure some wavering Republicans, uneasy with the president’s handling of the virus, back to Trump.
+But it was far from clear that the programming would appeal to any undecided voters.

 The Republicans’ message veered wildly, sometimes between consecutive speakers.
 State Rep. Vernon Jones of Georgia, a Democrat who has endorsed Trump, trumpeted the president’s support for police reforms, for instance, while other Black speakers appealed directly to minority voters.
 Minutes later, a St. Louis couple, Mark and Patricia McCloskey, who recently drew wide attention in the news media for brandishing firearms at peaceful Black protesters in their neighborhood, turned to barely veiled racial rhetoric.

-“Your family will not be safe in the radical Democrats’ America,” said Patricia McCloskey, sitting with her husband in their home, warning that Biden wanted to “abolish the suburbs.”
+“Your family will not be safe in the radical Democrats’ America,” said Patricia McCloskey, sitting with her husband in their home, warning that Biden, the Democratic nominee, wanted to “abolish the suburbs.”

-The couple was followed by Kimberly Guilfoyle, a former Fox News host who is now a campaign fundraiser, back in the empty auditorium.
+The couple was followed by Kimberly Guilfoyle, a former Fox News host who is now a campaign fundraiser.
 “Rioters must not be allowed to destroy our cities” she said, before abruptly changing her tone and smiling broadly.
 “The best is to come,” she said, her voice rising to a shout.

-Hours earlier, Trump appeared before delegates in Charlotte, North Carolina, after they conducted a roll-call vote to formally nominate him for a second term.
+Hours earlier, Trump appeared before delegates in Charlotte, North Carolina, the initial planned site of the convention, after they conducted a roll-call vote to formally nominate him for a second term.
 The president promoted the economy while blistering Biden, former President Barack Obama and North Carolina’s governor, a Democrat who he claimed had sabotaged the Republican convention for political purposes.

-Trump’s stew of false claims, hyperbole and invective earlier in the day dismayed some Republicans, who were hoping he and the party would use this week to stick to more scripted attacks on Biden as a tool of the left.
-But most Republicans recognized heading into the week that the convention would be Trump’s show and that there was little chance of redirecting his energies.
+Trump offered his remarks to a crowd that frequently broke into applause, a feature that was noticeably absent from the Democratic convention last week, which was conducted entirely online.
+The Republicans have made their decision to hold an in-person convention a political statement in itself.

 Trump is planning on speaking each day during the four-day convention, and party officials scrambled over the weekend to fill in the schedule.
 It seemed inevitable, though, that the president would overwhelm his own convention, given his television-honed obsession with stagecraft and his total control of the Republican Party.